-Hong Kong has anti-money laundering (AML) legislation allowing the tracing and confiscation of proceeds derived from drug-trafficking and organized crime.
+Hong Kong has AML legislation allowing the tracing and confiscation of proceeds derived from drug-trafficking and organized crime.
 Hong Kong has an anti-terrorism law that allows authorities to freeze funds and financial assets belonging to terrorists.
 Travelers arriving in Hong Kong with currency or bearer negotiable instruments (CBNIs) exceeding HKD 120,000 (USD 15,385) must make a written declaration to the CED.
 For a large quantity of CBNIs imported or exported in a cargo consignment, an advanced electronic declaration must be made to the CED.

 Sovereign Wealth Funds